AnupamBiswas1997/Collaborative-Project/README.md

 # GitAssignmentMasai
-A repository to store Masai's Git addignments
+A repository to store Masai's Git assignments